junxit/us-congress-bills-114/metadata.md

 - 2016-05-10 — Placed on the Union Calendar, Calendar No. 430.
 - 2016-05-10 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-556.
 - 2016-05-10 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-556.
+- 2016-05-11 — Considered under suspension of the rules. (consideration: CR H2273-2275)
+- 2016-05-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4599.
+- 2016-05-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-05-11 — Mr. Guthrie moved to suspend the rules and pass the bill, as amended.
+- 2016-05-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2273)
+- 2016-05-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2273)